Legal & General Group Plc Reduces Position in Spire Inc. (NYSE:SR)

-Legal & General Group Plc decreased its stake in shares of Spire Inc. (NYSE:SR) by 3.1% in the 2nd quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 392,664 shares of the utilities provider’s stock after selling 12,628 shares during the period.
-Legal & General Group Plc owned 0.76% of Spire worth $28,378,000 at the end of the most recent reporting period.
+Legal & General Group Plc lowered its holdings in Spire Inc. (NYSE:SR) by 3.1% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 392,664 shares of the utilities provider’s stock after selling 12,628 shares during the period.
+Legal & General Group Plc owned 0.76% of Spire worth $28,378,000 as of its most recent SEC filing.

-Other institutional investors also recently added to or reduced their stakes in the company.
-Deutsche Bank AG grew its position in shares of Spire by 16.9% in the second quarter.
-Deutsche Bank AG now owns 1,615,625 shares of the utilities provider’s stock valued at $116,761,000 after purchasing an additional 233,257 shares during the period.
-Franklin Resources Inc. grew its position in shares of Spire by 3.3% in the first quarter.
-Franklin Resources Inc. now owns 1,129,766 shares of the utilities provider’s stock valued at $83,478,000 after purchasing an additional 35,783 shares during the period.
-Bank of New York Mellon Corp grew its position in shares of Spire by 7.4% in the first quarter.
-Bank of New York Mellon Corp now owns 831,559 shares of the utilities provider’s stock valued at $61,443,000 after purchasing an additional 57,314 shares during the period.
-Geode Capital Management LLC grew its position in shares of Spire by 7.9% in the first quarter.
-Geode Capital Management LLC now owns 825,839 shares of the utilities provider’s stock valued at $61,021,000 after purchasing an additional 60,432 shares during the period.
-Finally, Vaughan Nelson Investment Management L.P. grew its position in shares of Spire by 3,467.1% in the second quarter.
-Vaughan Nelson Investment Management L.P. now owns 527,930 shares of the utilities provider’s stock valued at $38,154,000 after purchasing an additional 513,130 shares during the period.
-83.05% of the stock is owned by institutional investors.
+Other large investors have also made changes to their positions in the company.
+Cohen & Steers Inc. grew its position in shares of Spire by 41.7% in the first quarter.
+Cohen & Steers Inc. now owns 520 shares of the utilities provider’s stock valued at $38,000 after purchasing an additional 153 shares during the period.
+Parallel Advisors LLC grew its position in shares of Spire by 37.6% in the second quarter.
+Parallel Advisors LLC now owns 622 shares of the utilities provider’s stock valued at $45,000 after purchasing an additional 170 shares during the period.
+Captrust Financial Advisors grew its position in shares of Spire by 161.4% in the first quarter.
+Captrust Financial Advisors now owns 941 shares of the utilities provider’s stock valued at $70,000 after purchasing an additional 581 shares during the period.
+Meeder Asset Management Inc. grew its position in shares of Spire by 81.5% in the second quarter.
+Meeder Asset Management Inc. now owns 1,214 shares of the utilities provider’s stock valued at $88,000 after purchasing an additional 545 shares during the period.
+Finally, Eaton Vance Management purchased a new stake in Spire during the first quarter valued at about $90,000.
+83.05% of the stock is owned by institutional investors and hedge funds.

 Shares of SR opened at $63.90 on Friday.
 The stock’s 50-day moving average is $66.55 and its two-hundred day moving average is $71.23.
 The stock has a market cap of $3.30 billion, a PE ratio of 13.37, a P/E/G ratio of 2.61 and a beta of 0.27.
 Spire Inc. has a 12 month low of $53.66 and a 12 month high of $77.95.
 The company has a debt-to-equity ratio of 1.20, a current ratio of 0.70 and a quick ratio of 0.53.

-The business also recently disclosed a dividend, which was paid on Saturday, October 2nd.
-Shareholders of record on Friday, September 10th were paid a dividend of $0.65 per share.
+The firm also recently declared a dividend, which was paid on Saturday, October 2nd.
+Investors of record on Friday, September 10th were paid a $0.65 dividend.
+This is a boost from Spire’s previous dividend of $0.62.
+The ex-dividend date of this dividend was Thursday, September 9th.
 This represents a dividend yield of 3.85%.
-The ex-dividend date was Thursday, September 9th.
-This is a boost from Spire’s previous dividend of $0.62.
-Spire’s payout ratio is currently 69.15%.
+Spire’s payout ratio is 69.15%.

-SR has been the subject of a number of recent analyst reports.
-Mizuho raised Spire from a “neutral” rating to a “buy” rating and lowered their price objective for the company from $77.00 to $73.00 in a research report on Friday, September 24th.
+A number of equities research analysts have issued reports on SR shares.
+Mizuho raised Spire from a “neutral” rating to a “buy” rating and lowered their price target for the company from $77.00 to $73.00 in a research report on Friday, September 24th.
+Morgan Stanley lowered their price target on Spire from $78.00 to $73.00 and set an “equal weight” rating for the company in a research report on Friday, September 17th.
 Zacks Investment Research downgraded Spire from a “buy” rating to a “hold” rating in a research report on Thursday, August 19th.
 TheStreet downgraded Spire from a “b” rating to a “c+” rating in a research report on Tuesday, September 7th.
-Morgan Stanley lowered their price target on Spire from $78.00 to $73.00 and set an “equal weight” rating for the company in a research report on Friday, September 17th.
 Finally, Sidoti raised Spire from a “neutral” rating to a “buy” rating and set a $83.00 price target for the company in a research report on Thursday, June 10th.
 Four analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
 According to MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus price target of $76.88.

 About Spire